UK spy diaries offer glimpse of Cold War life

 Experts say the new diaries, which pick up where Liddell's previously released World War II diaries left off, contribute to the understanding of the period because they come from an authoritative source with a sharp mind and high-level access to classified information.

-"We're getting a picture of what was going on at the center of the intelligence world, very much as it happened, from a person at the top, writing with complete candor, and someone who knew a lot of the individuals involved," said Andrew Lownie, a journalist and author on the intelligence world.
+"We're getting a picture of what was going on at the centre of the intelligence world, very much as it happened, from a person at the top, writing with complete candour, and someone who knew a lot of the individuals involved," said Andrew Lownie, a journalist and author on the intelligence world.

 "We've got the whole beginning of the Cold War."